Related Services

 Age: Idiopathic (unknown cause) pulmonary hypertension is more common in young adults.

-Blood clots in the lungs: These clots can be chronic and block blood flow in arteries of the lung.
+Blood clots in the lungs: These clots can be chronic and block blood flow in the arteries of the lung.

 Chronic diseases: Liver diseases, including cirrhosis; rheumatic disorders, including lupus; lung conditions, including emphysema and chronic obstructive pulmonary disease (COPD); sickle cell disease; and HIV.